jcvdwlt/JC/made.markdown

 ---

 [Bayesian :ab: test calculator][split-test-calculator] - A simple calculator for statistical analysis of A/B test results, using the more intuitive Bayesian approach.
-(Post explaining the benefits pending...)
+For more details see this [post.][calculator-post]

 [![calculator](/JC/calculator.JPG){: width="40%" }][split-test-calculator]